OK, let’s begin.

 To be able to open people’s minds to new possibilities, coaches need to be free from hierarchical constraints and the political restrictions this brings.
 They must have access to everyone.
 They must have a wide scope.
-Without that, the right conversations will not happen; the mindset will not change, the tools, practices, and processes will deviate from what is required, and the agile journey (or worse, the organisation) will fail.
+Without that:

 Agile Coaches are the vehicle by which individuals learn to be agile.
 Coaches open people’s minds to new possibilities and this changes the way they make decisions and interact with each other.
 Over time, those being coached will change their organisation’s culture.
 Agile Coaches give the organisation the ability to adapt to new challenges and to become a learning organisation.
-This is a multi-year adventure for most organisations, although many do not realise it when they begin.
+This is a multi-year adventure for most organisations.
+However, many do not realise this when they begin.

 Eventually, the Coaches can leave because the organisation has transparency, the ability to adapt, and learning in its DNA.
-The organisation through its staff, embody the agile mindset, values, and principles, allowing adaptation in processes and tools.
+The organisation, through its staff, embodies the agile mindset, values, and principles, allowing adaptation in processes and tools.